-Nikon D3400 versus Panasonic TZ100
+Nikon D3400 vs Panasonic TZ100

 The Nikon D3400 and the Panasonic Lumix DMC-TZ100 (labelled Panasonic ZS100 in some countries) are two digital cameras that were announced, respectively, in August 2016 and January 2016.
 The D3400 is a DSLR, while the TZ100 is a fixed lens compact.
 The cameras are based on an APS-C (D3400) and an one-inch (TZ100) sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Panasonic provides 20 MP.
+The Nikon has a resolution of 24 megapixels, whereas the Panasonic provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ100 is considerably smaller (41 percent) than the Nikon D3400.
 In this context, it is worth noting that neither the D3400 nor the TZ100 are weather-sealed.